-34 The House Fiscal Agency in Michigan drew a similar conclusion regarding the 2018 ballot proposal 3 Promote the Vote, which included many similar features and is the foundation for the Missouri legislation.
+29 The House Fiscal Agency in Michigan drew a similar conclusion regarding the 2018 ballot proposal 3 Promote the Vote, which included many similar features and is the foundation for the Missouri legislation.
 "The various rights proposed in the amendment would have separate indeterminate costs, but they will likely entail marginal increased costs for local units of government and overall decreased expenditures from the state, with some marginal cost increases for the Department of State (DOS)." (our italics)

-The State Auditor's office did not receive a response from the Department of Higher Education, Adair County, Boone County, Callaway County, Cass County, Clay County, Cole County, Jackson County, Jasper County, St. Charles County, Taney County, the City of Cape Girardeau, the City of Columbia, the City of Jefferson, the City of Joplin, the City of Kirksville, the City of Mexico, the City of Raymore, the City of St. Joseph, the City of Springfield, the City of Union, the City of Wentzville, the City of West Plains, Cape Girardeau 63 School District, Hannibal 60 School District, Malta Bend R-V School District, Mehlville School District, State Technical College of Missouri, University of Missouri, St. Louis Community College, the Jackson County Election Board, and the Clay County Board of Election Commissioners.
+The State Auditor's office did not receive a response from the Department of Higher Education and Workforce Development, Adair County, Boone County, Callaway County, Cass County, Clay County, Cole County, Jackson County, Jasper County, St. Charles County, Taney County, the City of Cape Girardeau, the City of Columbia, the City of Jefferson, the City of Joplin, the City of Kirksville, the City of Mexico, the City of Raymore, the City of St. Joseph, the City of St. Louis, the City of Springfield, the City of Union, the City of Wentzville, the City of West Plains, Cape Girardeau 63 School District, Hannibal 60 School District, Malta Bend R-V School District, Mehlville School District, University of Missouri, St. Louis Community College, the Board of Election Commissioners City of St. Louis, the Jackson County Election Board, and the Clay County Board of Election Commissioners.